SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Quality Gate/CICD_Quality_Gate.md

 Any test failure will trigger the quality gate and block a release.

-## Static Code Analysis
+## Static code analysis

 As part of our clean code and quality standards, Skyline has been using SonarQube and SonarCloud for many years.
 This service performs code analysis and looks for common mistakes or bad practices.
 It helps keep our code below a certain complexity and catches bugs before manual validation procedures might catch them.

 SonarCloud does not offer an export and import functionality, so below are the settings used for artifacts created on GitHub.
 You can use these either as a starting point or just for your information.

-### SonarCloud Quality Gate
+### SonarCloud quality gate

 The following are the conditions of the quality gate we use.
 This was balanced to handle the large amount of legacy code while also considering completely new code we write.
-More focus is given to ensuring new code stays as clean as possible while also trying to avoid impacting the ability to perform quick-fixes within SLA times.
+More focus is given to ensuring new code stays as clean as possible while also trying to avoid impacting the ability to perform quick fixes within SLA times.

-#### Fail Conditions on New Code
+#### Fail conditions on new code

 | Metric            | Operator       | Value  |
 |-------------------|----------------|--------|